awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

     --s3-bucket <your-bucket-name>
 ```

-The command uploads the application artifacts to Amazon S3 and outputs a new template file called `packaged.yaml`, which you will use in the next step to publish the application to AWS Serverless Application Repository\.
+The command uploads the application artifacts to Amazon S3 and outputs a new template file called `packaged.yaml`\.
+You use this file in the next step to publish the application to the AWS Serverless Application Repository\.
 The `packaged.yaml` template file is similar to the original template file \(`template.yaml`\), but has a key difference—the `CodeUri`, `LicenseUrl`, and `ReadmeUrl` properties point to the Amazon S3 bucket and objects that contains the respective artifacts\.

 The following snippet from an example `packaged.yaml` template file shows the `CodeUri` property: